 Do you care about the environment and would like to reduce your carbon footprint?
 Another thought is, would you also like to save money when travelling to work?
 If this fits you, what can you do about it?
 Well, you could use public transportation or alternatively start to go to work by bike.

 You can claim mileage allowances for business journeys when you are a business owner who runs your own company.
-This includes when you commute to work by a bicycle or motorbike that you own privately.
-The claims are then treated as a business expense and will save Corporation Tax.
-Please note that any mileage expenses for a bicycle or motorcycle, like for a car, are subject to the 24-month rule.
+This includes when you commuting to work by bike on either a bicycle or motorbike that you own privately.
+When you travel by bike on business journeys, you can make a bike claim for your cycle mileage and this is treated as a business expense.
+As a result, your cycling mileage allowance will save your company Corporation Tax.
+However, please note that any motorbike or bicycle allowance for mileage, just like car mileage, is subject to the 24-month rule.
+Therefore, only journeys that do not fall foul of the 24-month rule will attract cycle to work tax relief.

-As an alternative, your business can claim the cost of the business bicycle or motorbike.
-In addition, it can claim for any running costs.
-However, both are subject to benefits in kind (BIK).
-Therefore, what should you consider if you buy a bicycle for work?
+As an alternative, if you plan to get a bike for work, your business can claim the cost of the business work bicycle or motorbike.
+As a result, it will receive a bicycle tax deduction (UK) on the cost of bicycle or motorbike.
+In addition, it can claim for any work bike running costs.
+However, both the cost of the bike and any bike expenses are subject to benefits in kind (BIK) if you use the bike for private journeys.
+Therefore, what should you consider for future cycle travel with regard to if you buy a bicycle for work?

 What to wear when you travel to work by bike

-In terms of the cycle to work clothing when you travel to work by bike, what should we consider here?
+In terms of the cycle to work clothing, when you travel to work by bike, what should we consider here?
 When you start to go to work by bicycle, your cycle to work clothing could be your normal work clothes as these should be fine for short journeys.
 If the weather is a bit cooler, your cycle to work clothing could be a rain jacket, vest, and winter gloves.
+Therefore, when you commute by bike to work, please make sure you are warm enough in cold weather.

 The rates that you can claim when you go to work by bike

-Can you claim mileage for cycling and if so, what rates can you claim when you use a bike to get to work?
-Periodically, HM Revenue & Customs (HMRC) publishes the rates you can use to work out your claim.
+Can you claim mileage for cycling and if so, what rates can you claim when you cycle to work (UK)?
+Periodically, HM Revenue & Customs (HMRC) publishes the rates you can use to work out your cycle allowance for work journeys.
 There are different rates for using a private bicycle or motorbike, just like there are for using a private car or van.

 As a UK contractor or small business owner, if you start using a business bike to get to work, you should keep mileage logs for the business journeys.
 You also have to keep mileage logs when you travel to work locations by private car.
 HMRC is more relaxed regarding bicycle mileage logs; however, you should keep these.